 - Laser surgery.
 Laser is a common form of surgery that a dog victim may undergo in order to repair smaller scars.
 There are different forms of laser surgery a dog bite victim may undergo, depending on the severity of the scar.

 As your external injuries begin to heal, you may find that you are left with significant psychological injuries.
 Many dog bite victims feel angry about the dog attack.
-They may also experience depression, anxiety, nightmares, feelings of helplessness, flashbacks, and post-traumatic stress disorder.
+Additionally, you could experience:

 A scar is more than just injured tissue; it is a lasting reminder of the trauma that the dog bite victim experienced.
 While surgical techniques can reduce scar tissue, some scars can never be completely removed.
 For a dog bite victim, a scar may be a constant reminder of the pain of a dog bite attack, and it may be a source of embarrassment.
 A scar can make a once outgoing person avoid others.
 It can eat at one’s self-confidence, it can affect how a person is perceived both socially and at work, and it can be a significant part of a dog bite victim’s damages.